-This course introduces common and emerging technology tools a teacher in the 21st century will use in the classroom room teaching.
-The tools include productivity tools, online tools, web-based communications tools, data-driven decision making tools, and emerging tools such as Facebook, Twitter and blogs.
+This course introduces common and emerging technology tools for teachers of the 21st century.
+The tools include productivity tools, online tools, web-based communications tools, data-driven decision making tools, and emerging tools such as facebook, twitter and blog.

-TFE 620 Digital Literacy (Grades K-12) 3 Credits This course introduces different media tools a teacher in the 21st century will use in classroom teaching.
-The participants will study the production and integration of media tools to help with their teaching and student learning.
+TFE 620 Digital Literacy (Grades K-12) 3 credits

+This course introduces different media tools a teacher in the 21st century will use in the classroom teaching.
+The participants will study the production and integration of the media tools to help with their teaching and student learning.